MicrosoftDocs/Hololens/hololens/hololens-identity.md

 Cloud-connected accounts (Azure AD and MSA) offer more features because they can use Azure services.

 > [!NOTE]
 > 1 - While a HoloLens 2 device can support up to 64 Azure AD accounts, only 10 of those accounts may enroll in Iris Authentication.
-This is aligned with other Biometric authentication options for Windows Hello for Business.
-[Read more here.](https://docs.microsoft.com/windows/security/identity-protection/hello-for-business/hello-faq#how-many-users-can-enroll-for-windows-hello-for-business-on-a-single-windows-10-computer)
+This is aligned with other [Biometric authentication options for Windows Hello for Business](https://docs.microsoft.com/windows/security/identity-protection/hello-for-business/hello-faq#how-many-users-can-enroll-for-windows-hello-for-business-on-a-single-windows-10-computer).

 ## Setting up users